Kishan-kr/alpha/frontend/README.md

 - add new route and controller for updating all addresses at once
 - fixed edit address page, added ensure default address middleware
 - modified UserProfile to show full name and contact number values also
-- need to wrap the profile page in a protected component [IMP]
+- need to wrap the profile page in a protected component [done]

 some modification in the order management.